mariamonzon/Cpp-basic-code-utils-snippets/README.md

 ###C++ Statements
 A C++ program is comprised of various components such as functions, methods, classes, etc. The instructions that form part of a C++ program typically reside inside of functions or methods.
 These functions are comprised of C++ statements.
 You will find yourself using various types of statements in your C++ code as listed here:

--declarations - these are used to declare variables and constants that will be used in your application
+* declarations - these are used to declare variables and constants that will be used in your application

--assignments - these are used to assign values to variables in your application code
+* assignments - these are used to assign values to variables in your application code

--preprocessor directives - covered in the topic on Code Formatting
+* preprocessor directives - covered in the topic on Code Formatting

--comments - used to document your code
+* comments - used to document your code

--function declarations - covered in the topic on Code Formatting
+* function declarations - covered in the topic on Code Formatting

--executable statements - these are used to perform operations and execute instructions
+* executable statements - these are used to perform operations and execute instructions

 ## Data Types in C++
 C++ contains intrinsic data types to store numeric values in your application code.
 It's important to remember that these values are binary-based and not as flexible as their base 10 counterparts.
 The range does not exceed 3 billion in either direction.